The 4 Best Photo Album Managers For Linux

 There are upsides and downsides to this Linux version.
 It’s more integrated than simply running Picasa in Wine, but it’s fairly obvious to the end user that it’s not a native application.
 Expect some quirks for sure, but also expect to have access to Google’s amazing photo manager on Linux.

-Go ahead and download Picasa for Linux; you just might like it.
+Go ahead and; you just might like it.

 The default photo manager in Ubuntu for quite a while, F-Spot is a pretty good photo album manager to have around.
 Some people love it, some people don’t, but everyone can agree on one thing: it’s there by default.
 F-Spot arranges your photos, uploads to social networks, allows for basic editing and even allows for extensions.